-The information used to calculate your credit scores under the FICO model is drawn from your credit reports, which are maintained by the three major credit bureaus: Equifax, Experian and TransUnion.
+The information used to calculate your credit scores under the FICO model is drawn from your credit reports.
 When the information in your credit report changes, your credit score can change.
 (Note: Banking history doesn’t directly affect your credit score, nor does your employment history, race, age or gender.)

-You can building and maintain a good credit score by developing the right financial habits, including:
+You can build and maintain a good credit score by developing the right financial habits, including:

-- Maintain low balances on your credit cards to keep your credit utilization at 30% or lower
+Maintain low balances on your credit cards to keep your credit utilization at 30% or lower

 Keep in mind: Improving your credit score doesn’t happen overnight.
 It can take time for your efforts to be reflected on your credit report and subsequently, in your score.

 What else do mortgage lenders consider?

 Credit scores are important in the mortgage process, but lenders look at your full financial picture when deciding whether to approve you for a home loan.
 They also look at these factors:

 Financial obligations other than monthly bills, such as alimony or child support payments you’re required to make

 Lenders want reassurance you’ll be able to repay your loan on time.
 They’ll consider your debt-to-income ratio or DTI, which reflects the percentage of your income that goes to debt repayment each month.
 The less of your income that’s designated for debt repayment, the better.